Dogs & Animal Welfare (including Dog Control Orders)

 Microchipping is a simple and safe procedure.
 If your animal is picked up straying (or has been stolen), a widely available scanner will detect the microchip and read its unique code.
 All your details are recorded and centrally available 24 hours a day for official users only.
 Scanners are routinely used by rescue kennels, animal welfare officers and dog wardens all over the country.
 However, you must remember to update your contact details if you change phones numbers or your address, so that you and your dog can be reunited as soon as possible.

 Owners wanting their dogs microchipped can have this done by a vet or by the Torridge Animal Welfare Officer (contact details to the right).

 In relation to 'dangerous dogs', either those of the specified breeds or those that have attacked a person, these remain to be dealt with jointly by the Council & the Police.
 Enquiries should be directed to the Environmental Protection Team (contact details on the right of this page) or the out-of-hours Torridge Council number can be accessed via 01237 428700.
 In an emergency situation, dial 999 and ask for the Police.

-There are some useful downloads to the right.
-If you have any queries in relation to animal welfare issues, please contact the Animal Welfare Officer (details to the right).
+There are some useful downloads below.
+If you have any queries in relation to animal welfare issues, please contact the Animal Welfare Officer via the Environmental Protection Team (details to the right).